 The chemistry of kratom can get a little technical, but it has important implications for everyday life.
 As you can see, the variability of alkaloid content in mitragyna speciosa means that it is harder for companies to market a standardized supplement.
 It also makes it easy to misjudge the levels of alkaloid content in each strain if you switch from one strain to another from a different region.

 How Safe is Kratom Thought to Be in its Original Context?

-In Asian countries, there have not been any reports of death or poisoning from Mitragyna speciosa so far—raising questions about why kratom seems to have caused more problems in the United States than in Asia in recent years.
+In Asian countries, there have not been any reports of death or poisoning from Mitragyna speciosa so far—raising questions about why buying kratom in the U.S. seems to have caused more problems than in Asia in recent years.
 There are a few possible reasons for this.

 Just as in the Western world, the increasing popularity of Mitragyna speciosa has raised interest in studying this ethnobotanical herb for medicinal purposes.
 In fact, Thailand just ended their ban on kratom and has recently legalized kratom use for medical purposes.

 With so much popularity and so little historical evidence of toxicity, kratom can either be researched and used within medicinal guidelines or banned and its medicinal potential lost.